Fernando1San/Breathe_NASA_SPACE_APPS_2025/HardWare_Device/Electronic_Board/README.md

 # Electronic Board

-The PCB is based on the ESP32-WROOM-32UE microcontroller, a module with integrated Wi-Fi and Bluetooth, ideal for IoT applications that require reliable wireless communication and low power consumption.
+The Air Quality Monitoring PCB is a custom-designed electronic board built around the ESP32-WROOM-32UE microcontroller.
-The circuit allows the connection and reading of multiple gas and particulate sensors, providing a compact and versatile platform for environmental monitoring.
+It serves as a compact and efficient hardware platform for collecting and transmitting environmental data over Wi-Fi.
+The PCB integrates multiple sensor interfaces and power management components to ensure stable operation and accurate measurements.